enligh10ment/Docker-scripts/bash-functions/readme.md

 ### Bash Functions ###

+**function dockertop()**

-Display the running processes inside of a docker container **function dockertop()**
+Display the running processes inside of a docker container

 ----------

+**function dockerstats()**

 Display some stats about a docker container
-**function dockerstats()**

 ----------

+**function dockerconn()**

 Easy way to connect into a docker container
-**function dockerconn()**

 ----------

+**function dockerlog()**

 Show the logs for a docker container
-**function dockerlog()**

 ----------

+**function dockerlabelsscript()**

 This beast gathers information on running containers from multiple docker commands and displays it in way that is friendly for my other scripts.
-**function dockerlabelsscript()**

 ----------

+**function dockerstatsscript()**

-Gets memory used by container, used for my DockerMemoryMon.sh script **function dockerstatsscript()**
+Gets memory used by container, used for my DockerMemoryMon.sh script

 ----------

-Extract some custom labels we have on containers.
 **function labellooker()**

+Extract some custom labels we have on containers

 ----------

+**function getRunning()**

 Display all running docker containers, in my case we want to display the registrator container first.
-**function getRunning()**

 ----------

+**function devicemapperget()**

 Displays how much devicemapper space is available, used and total for docker host.
-**function devicemapperget()**

 ----------

+**function DockerRestartCount()**

 Display the number of restarts that have happened for a container in a non-swarm env. if you reach the restart count limit it will not start back up and you will have to redeloy.
-**function DockerRestartCount()**

 ----------

+**function DockerHeapCleanUp()**

 This will delete heap dumps from inside containers, used for node.js apps in docker containers.
 While this will remove the heaps it will not free up the space on the device mapper FS until you stop them and docker system purge/docker rm container.
 If using device mapper be sure to monitor it, when it fills up you will have to rebuild the LVM.
-**function DockerHeapCleanUp()**

 ----------

+**function DockerTakeHeapDump()**

 Experimental only, cp'ing files out of an cotainer fails to work as expected.
-**function DockerTakeHeapDump()**

 ----------

+**function SecretKitty()**

 Millage will vary with this depending on how you use docker secrets.
-**function SecretKitty()**